MehmetFaahem/coshare/readme.md

-# Rickshaw Share Project Documentation
+# Ride Share Project Documentation

 ## Project Overview

-Rickshaw Share is a modern web application built with React and TypeScript, utilizing Vite as the build tool.
-The project appears to be a location-based sharing platform for rickshaws, incorporating real-time features and map functionality.
+Ride Share is a modern web application built with React and TypeScript, utilizing Vite as the build tool.
+The project appears to be a location-based sharing platform for rides, incorporating real-time features and map functionality.

 ## Tech Stack